MohamedAli-Hentati/PCD-Skin_Diagnostics/README.md

 # PCD-Skin_Diagnostics
-A mobile app with the capability of Detecting skin Decease and suggest simple cures.
+A mobile app with the capability of detecting skin decease and suggest simple cures.